jharwell/libra/README.md

 - doxygen (`doxygen` on ubuntu)

-- gcc/g++ >= 8.0 (`gcc-8` on ubuntu).
+- gcc/g++ >= 9.0 (`gcc-9` on ubuntu).
 Only required if you want to use the GNU
   compilers.
-If you want to use another compiler, this is not required.
+If you want to use another compiler, this is not required. gcc-9 rather than gcc-8 is required for C++17 because of std::filesystem usage, which does not work well with gcc-8 on ubuntu.

 - icpc/icc >= 18.0.
 Only required if you want to use the Intel
   compilers.
 If you want to use another compiler, this is not required.